 Students excluded from school shall have five (5) school days from the day the student returns to school to submit any homework and to make up any examinations.
+See AMI Day as well.
 State mandated assessments are not included in "examinations" and the District has no control over administering state mandated make-up assessments outside of the state's schedule.
-Students shall receive a grade of zero for any assignment or examination not completed or submitted on time.3
+Students shall receive a grade of zero for any assignment or examination not completed or submitted on time.